aydimir95/aydrafting-blog/content/posts/Post №0.md

 		1. Closes Revit & Debug Mode

-These tutorials are inspired by "Aussie BIM Guru" watch them if you need more in depth explanation!
+> These tutorials were inspired by the work of [Aussie BIM Guru](https://www.youtube.com/@AussieBIMGuru).
+If you’re looking for a deeper dive into the topics, check out his channel for detailed explanations.